#SaveNYC is a grassroots, crowd-sourced, DIY movement

 - Read more about protecting cities from chain stores here.

-4. Take the million-dollar tax breaks away from Big Business and give them to Mom and Pop — and to Grandma and Grandpa.
+5. Take the million-dollar tax breaks away from Big Business and give them to Mom and Pop.

 Businesses that own their buildings are not safe either.
 They struggle with sky-high water bills and a Kafkaesque Department of Health.
 They often don’t know how to market themselves in the new age of social media, and they’re being bled alive by encroaching chains.
 Give them tax breaks, along with lower fees for violations and help with creative marketing.